White blond woman with back against White man, both stressed with hands to face

-As a college-age student, you are in a perfect sweet spot for conflict.
-Relationally, you are entering some of the most intense personal and romantic relationships of your life, not to mention separating from your parents and high school friends.
-And you have biology working against you too, because cognitively and emotionally, you are not quite fully equipped for conflict, as your prefrontal cortex (the area of the brain responsible for problem solving, foreseeing consequences of our behavior, and modulating our emotions), is in fact not fully formed and functional until you turn 25!
-This is why minors are viewed as less responsible for their actions in the U.S. legal system; they are neurologically less able to inhibit impulses, think long term, and make the connections necessary for sound, moral decisions.
-And hormonally they are in high gear.
+As a college student, you are in a perfect spot for facing conflict on campus.
+Relationally, you'll be entering some of the most intense personal and romantic relationships of your life, not to mention separating from your parents and high school friends.
+And cognitively and emotionally, you're not quite fully equipped for conflict, as your prefrontal cortex—the area of the brain responsible for problem-solving, foreseeing consequences of behavior, and modulating emotions—isn't fully formed and functional until you turn 25!

 1. How important is this conflict?

-There is no point to engaging in conflict if you have nothing to gain.
-You have to want something.
-A fair grade.
-Respect.
-Justice.
-Meaningful conversations.
-Something.
-Without a goal, conflict is just idle argument, ego, or noise.
+There is no point in engaging in conflict if you have nothing to gain.
+You have to want something from it: A fair grade, respect, justice, understanding, or meaningful conversation.
+You must want something.
+Without a goal, conflict is just an idle argument with a lot of ego or noise to back it up.
+Don't go into an argument only with the focus of wanting to win.
 Clarifying your goal in a specific situation is the first step.

-2. How important to me is the other person?
+2. How important is the other person to me?

-Okay, so you disagree with someone.
-Maybe a peer, a professor, or your new roommate.
+So you're disagreeing with someone, maybe a peer, a professor, or your new roommate.
 How much do you need this person in this specific circumstance?
 Do you want to maintain or enhance this relationship going forward?
 Can you walk away from this situation without consequence?
-If you have no need to remain in this relationship (for example if it is a one-time encounter), there is little point in engaging in conflict.
+If you do not need to remain in this relationship (for example a one-time encounter with a stranger), there is little point in engaging in conflict.
 Why expend the energy and angst?
-Conflict engagement is best reserved for situations where you need the other person.
-If you don’t, you can sidestep the disagreement and pursue your goals independently through other means.
-If you do need the other person, you need a strategy.
+Conflict engagement is best reserved for situations where you need the other person and need them to better understand you.
+If you don’t, you can sidestep the disagreement and pursue your goals independently.

-3. Is the other party with me or against me (or both)?
+3. Is the other party with me, against me, or both?

-Are they on your side?
-Do they share your goals and concerns?
-Are they likely to help or harm you?
-Can you trust them?
-In other words, are there grounds for cooperation?
+Part of effectively dealing with conflict is figuring out which side of the argument all involved parties are on.
+Are they on your side and share your goals and concerns?
+Can you trust them to help you or are they likely to harm you?
+In other words, are there grounds for cooperation within this conflict?
 Or is this a purely competitive conflict where you have to play hard and play smart to win?
-Or is this some combination of both?
+It could be some combination of both, but asking these clarifying questions can help you get to the root of the problem and start formulating a strategy.

-4. Am I more powerful than the other party, less powerful, or are we equals?
+4. Am I more powerful, less powerful, or equal to the other party?

-Who is in charge here?
-Do they have real authority over you?
+Does the person you have a conflict with have real authority over you?
 Do you have power over them?
-When equal, a crucial conversation may suffice: establish safety, talk it out, resolve it, done.
+When you're equals, a simple but crucial conversation may suffice: establish safety, talk it out, resolve it, done.
 But if you have more power or less, it will take additional skills to get to the real issues and achieve your goals.
 If you have less power, you risk overstepping your bounds or inviting abuse.
 If you have more power, you risk eliciting dishonesty or sabotage from the other disputant.
-Ignoring power differences, and lacking a strategy for them, is always unhelpful.
+Ignoring power differences and lacking a strategy for them isn't helpful and will result in a lack of conflict resolution.

 5. What strategy fits this current situation?